 - Be mindful and seek balance often.
 Sure if you can find time to go to the gym, do yoga, run, bike or do some mindful meditation then by all means do it.
 Whatever you need to do to find an outlet and balance, then give yourself that gift and opportunity.
-Striking balance amidst the changes that are occurring will help you manage the life change.
-You should however keep in mind that your normal 2 hour run may now look like a 15min sprint or a 45 min stroll with the stroller but if you need a break no matter what it is, find it and get creative – it will work wonders.
+Striking a balance amidst the changes that are occurring will help you manage this life change.
+Maximize your paternity leave by finding time for these activities.
+For instance, remember that runs may become shorter with a stroller.
+Whether it’s a quick sprint or a longer walk, prioritize breaks when needed.
+Get creative and find ways to fit them in – your well-being depends on it during your paternity leave.

 - Be sure to breathe.
 Sounds simple right?
 Change on any level can produce anxiety and that can produce shallow breathing amongst other more detrimental outcomes.
-Breathingcan be your best friend and get you back to center.
-This is an exciting and magical time and since you want to be there for all of it, remember to breathe.
+Breathing can be your best friend and get you back to center.
+This is an exciting and magical time and since you want to be there for all of it, remember to make the most of your paternity leave by breathing well.

 Final thoughts:

-Whether it’s your first child or you’ve seen this movie before, spending quality (and sometimes quantity) time is key for the parent child bonding experience to take place.
+First time parent or not, spending time with your child is key to bonding.
 Paternity leave specifically is not just good for proud papas, but also for kids.
 According to one academic study, they found that men who stayed home after birth were more likely to be involved in their child’s activities later on, and that their kids did better on cognitive ability tests.
 If you’re curious about where you and/or your company stacks up when it comes to this type of leave, take a look at this article.
+Truly, maximizing your leave benefits both you and your child.

 The floor is yours: What’s your tip to blocking out time for the important stuff?